Abhoryo/APYJsFormValidationBundle/Resources/doc/twig_function.md

 The script isn't regenerate if the script already exists.

-**Note: If the bundle is disabled, this Twig function returns nothing.
+**Note:** If the bundle is disabled, this Twig function returns nothing.

 ---------

 JSFV function accepts a boolean argument.
-Sets to true, the Twig function displays only the path of the script.
+Sets to true, the Twig function returns only the path of the script.

 `{{ JSFV(form, true) }}`